pulumi/docs/quickstart/step1.md

-    This example uses the [`@pulumi/aws`] package to create and manage two AWS resources: an [`aws.ec2.SecurityGroup`][Security Group], which allows access for incoming SSH access, and an [`aws.ec2.Instance`][EC2 Instance], which will be created in that security group using the appropriate Amazon Machine Image (AMI) for the region where you deploy the program.
+    This example uses the [`@pulumi/aws`] package to create and manage two AWS resources: an [`aws.ec2.SecurityGroup`][Security Group], which allows access for incoming SSH access, and an [`aws.ec2.Instance`][EC2 Instance], which is created in that security group using the appropriate Amazon Machine Image (AMI) for the region where you deploy the program.

     This simple example highlights several core features of Pulumi: